apache/drill/_docs/connect-a-data-source/plugins/041-logfile-plugin.md

 To configure the Logfile plugin, update or create a new `dfs` storage plugin instance and then add the Logfile configuration to the `<extensions>` section of the `dfs` storage plugin configuration.

-The following configuration shows a Logfile configuration that you could use if you wanted Drill to query MySQL log files (like the one in the log sample above):
+The following example shows a Logfile configuration that you could use if you want Drill to query MySQL log files (like the one in the MySQL log file example above):

        "log" : {
              "type" : "log",